Washington beats Wilson, Seahawks 17-15 for 3rd win in a row

 Two former Washington employees used the occasion of the NFL’s ”Inspire Change” night to shine a spotlight on their efforts to get the league to release the findings of an investigation into the team’s workplace misconduct.
 Owner Dan Snyder was fined $10 million last summer upon the completion of the investigation, but a written report was never produced.

-“We deserve to have the findings be shown to the public so there’s actual accountability,” said Megan Imbert, who was wearing a #ReleaseTheReport sweatshirt in the team’s colors.
+”We deserve to have the findings be shown to the public so there’s actual accountability,” said Megan Imbert, who was wearing a (hash)ReleaseTheReport sweatshirt in the team’s colors.

 INJURIES